5 things to know about escalation in the Middle East

 5. You can take action to help bring change.

-Everyone has a role to play in stopping the violence and ending the occupation.
+Everyone can speak out to stop the violence and end the occupation.
 Here are a few things you can do right now.

 Tell Congress to stop the spread of war across the Middle East.
 Urge them to insist that Israel adhere to international humanitarian and human rights law and end attacks in Lebanon and other countries.
 Demand that they support an arms embargo on Israel and call for a permanent cease-fire for Gaza.